ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_terminology.md

 GTTTATACCTTCCCAGGTAACAAACCAACCAACTTTCGATCTCT...
 AAACGAACTTTAAAATCTGTGTGGCTGTCACTCGGCTGCATGCT...

+For more information on this file format, see [here](https://learn.gencore.bio.nyu.edu/ngs-file-formats/fastaa-format/).

 ### FASTQ

-A FASTQ file is a text-based file format that contains sequence data (including sequence name) in a similar way to FASTA files (described above).
+A FASTQ file is a text-based file format that contains sequence data (including a sequence name) in a similar way to FASTA files (described above).
 The main difference between the two is that FASTQ files include information about data quality, whilst FASTA files do not.

 FASTQ is one of the most widely used formats in sequence analysis and is often the format outputted by sequencing machines.
 Most analysis tools prefer FASTQ files to FASTA files because they contain more information.

 The syntax used in FASTQ files is slightly different to that in FASTA files.
 Each sequence involves at least 4 lines:

 * **Sequence Header** - Comprises a sequence name and description that starts with '@', instead of the '>' used in FASTA files.
 Everything from the ‘@’ to the first whitespace character is considered to be the sequence identifier (name).
-Everything after the first whitespace is considered to be the sequence description.
+Note that everything after the first whitespace is considered to be the sequence description.
 The sequence description follows a specific format and holds information regarding sample information.

 * **Sequence** - Lines of sequence data in the same format as in FASTA files (see above section describing FASTA file formats).